 Also of interest is that Gainesville has more people living here who work in computers and math than 95% of the places in the US.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Gainesville.
-54.24% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.
+57.00% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

-The per capita income in Gainesville in 2010 was $45,962, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $183,848 for a family of four.
+The per capita income in Gainesville in 2010 was $47,849, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $191,396 for a family of four.

 Gainesville is an extremely ethnically-diverse town.
 The people who call Gainesville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gainesville residents report their race to be White, followed by Asian.
-Important ancestries of people in Gainesville include Irish, English, Italian, and Polish.
+Gainesville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.54% of the town’s residents.
+Important ancestries of people in Gainesville include German, Irish, English, Italian, and Polish.